 The surgeon, Monday, just after noon, in a windowless white room, pointing to a computer screen image of my husband’s pancreas: “This is your tumor.”

-We moved again when Jim finished his residency.
-Our first child was born two weeks later.
-Our first move to a house big enough for three was to a house in the woods at the edge of acres of conservation land.
+Our first move to a house big enough for three was to a house at the edge of acres of conservation land.
 To get to it one had to wind around a long driveway.

 Winter was coming.
 Jim had some people come by the house to give estimates on plowing.
 I went to the door, baby in arms, to let one of them in.

 When he left the house I said to Jim, “Not that one.
 Do not have him come back here.”

 Two years later I was driving home, now with a second baby in a car seat.
 We were diverted by a police barricade.
 It was an armed standoff involving the person who, without doing anything but asking if Jim was home, had made me uncomfortable enough to tell Jim not to have him come back.

 Days before my father died a year ago, a nurse thought to mention a certain phrase he haltingly had spoken, which would not have been particularly meaningful to me had Jim not spoken the exact same words in his hospital room days before he died.
 I called my older brother and suggested it might be a good time to fly out.